imcarissa/tradevine/README.md

   </a>
 </p>

-> An wine archive app for the wine connoisseur fit for collectors, sommeliers, and oenophiles that understand the verbage behind the bottle
+> An wine archive app for fit for learning information about certain bottles.
+Fit for collectors, sommeliers, and oenophiles that understand the verbage behind the bottle.
+Ideal for bars and restaurants to archive their wine list, to provide information for the staff and guests.

 ### 🏠 [Homepage](http://github.com/imcarissa/tradevine)